marconneves/terraform-provider-coolify/website/docs/resources/destination.md

 ---
-page_title: "destination Resource - terraform-provider-coolify"
+subcategory: "Destination"
-subcategory: ""
+page_title: "Coolify: coolify_destination"
 description: |-
   Destinations define where to deploy your application, database, or service.
 ---